reflectoring/reflectoring.github.io/content/blog/2022/2022-03-17-getting-started-with-amazon-kinesis.md

 Kinesis Data Analytics sets up the resources to run Flink applications and scales automatically to handle any volume of incoming data.

-### Difference with Consumers of Kinesis Data Streams
+### The Difference Between Kinesis Data Streams and Kinesis Data Anbalytics
 It is important to note the difference with Kinesis Data Stream where we can also write consumer applications with custom code for performing any processing on the streaming data.
 But those applications are usually run on server instances like EC2 in an infrastructure provisioned and managed by us.

 Kinesis Data Analytics in contrast provides an automatically provisioned environment for running applications built using the Flink framework which scales automatically to handle any volume of incoming data.

 Consumer applications of Kinesis Data Streams usually write the records to a destination like an S3 bucket or a DynamoDB table after some processing.
-Kinesis Data Analytics applications perform queries like aggregations, filtering, etc by applying different windows on streaming data to identify trends and patterns for real-time alerts and feeds for dashboards.
+Kinesis Data Analytics applications perform queries like aggregations, filtering, etc. by applying different windows on streaming data to identify trends and patterns for real-time alerts and feeds for dashboards.

 Kinesis Data Analytics also supports applications built using Java with the open-source [Apache Beam](https://beam.apache.org/documentation/programming-guide/) libraries and our own custom code.